 Tuition and fees are due on, or before, the designated due date for the semester.
-Payment may be made by cash, check, money order, charge card (MasterCard, Visa), or financial aid credit.
+Payment may be made by cash, check, money order, charge card (MasterCard, Visa or Discover), or financial aid credit.
 Payments may be made by mail or at the Office of the Bursar located at 110 Houchens Building on Belknap Campus.

 Failure to receive a Statement of Account will not relieve the student of the responsibility for making financial settlement by the designated due date.
 Continuing registrations which are not financially settled by the designated due date may have their course registration cancelled and/or be assessed financial penalties.
 The Continuing Registration designated due dates are listed in the current Schedule of Courses and on the Bursar's web site at: ulink.louisville.edu (Tuition-Fees-Payment Options, Payment Options).
 Students may view their account via ULink.
 Financial statements are no longer sent to students via mail.
 All account information may be found on the students ULink.